-Subject to any provisions regarding waiting lists in the local authorities’ co-ordinated admission scheme, we will operate a waiting list for each band following National Offer Day on 1st March 2020.
+Subject to any provisions regarding waiting lists in the local authorities’ co-ordinated admission scheme, we will operate a waiting list for each band following National Offer Day in March.
 This will be maintained by the academy and it will be open to any parent to ask for his or her child’s name to be placed on the waiting list, following an unsuccessful application.

 If you have not been offered a place for Secondary Transfer but wish to go on our waiting list, you may do so by contacting your relevant home borough with your request.